Welcome to this article, I will guide you on How To Sharpen Electric Razor Blades which is very helpful for you.

 Once you have a straight razor blade you must keep a strop to maintain your razor performance.
 Leather straps are more common and considered by professionals.
 But there are other types of strops that work best to keep your straight razor sharp and maintained.

 - Bench Strop is a professional style that consists of Leather attached to a piece of wood.
 Its design is flat just like a bench or a table to make it more comfortable.
-The beginners find it very useful when they sharpen their straight razor blades.
+Beginners find it very useful when they sharpen their straight razor blades.

-- Paddle strop is a refined shape of bench strop having a handle at one side.
+- A paddle strop is a refined shape of a bench strop having a handle at one side.
 You can sharpen the razor by holding it with a free hand.
 It is very easy and comfortable to use but it’s not much famous among professionals.

-- Hanging strop is made to hang on a hook or doorknob and pull tightly the other side to use it.
+- A hanging strop is made to hang on a hook or doorknob and pull tightly the other side to use it.
 You would find it easy and durable as many famous companies are still manufacturing it.
 It might have some difficult learning curves but practice makes things easy.

 To hone razors there is a wide range of stones and Films available in the market.
 They have many types here are some of them.